-(e) Key management personnel loan disclosures
+Key management personnel loan disclosures

-The Fund has not made, guaranteed or secured, directly or indirectly, any loans to the key management personnel or their personally related entities at any time during the reporting period (2018: nil).
+The Fund has not made, guaranteed or secured, directly or indirectly, any loans to the key management personnel or their personally related entities at any time during the reporting year (2021: nil).

-(f) Other transactions within the Fund
+Other transactions within the Fund

-Apart from those details disclosed in this note, no key management personnel have entered into a material contract with the Fund during the financial year and there were no material contracts involving key management personnel's interests existing at year end.
+Apart from those details disclosed in this note, no key management personnel have entered into a material contract with the Fund during the financial year and there were no material contracts involving Director's interests existing at year end.

-14 Related party transactions (continued)
+12 Related party transactions (continued)

-(g) Responsible Entity and Investment Manager's fees and other transactions
+Responsible Entity's/Investment Manager's fees and other transactions